Medical Science (MEDS)

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program

 This course provides an interdisciplinary approach to cardiovascular, respiratory, and renal-urinary medicine, including anatomy, physiology, pathology, medicine and surgery.
 Topics include cardiac electrophysiology and cardiac muscle mechanics, myocardial infarction and cardiac repair, thoracic and pulmonary anatomy, ventilator mechanics, gas exchange, obstructive, restrictive, and pulmonary-vascular diseases, renal function, and common kidney diseases.
-Graded P/F. (Spring only)
+Graded Pass/Fail.
+Typically Offered: Spring.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program